 Orzo Risotto

-- Ingredients: Orzo, vegetable or chicken broth, onions, garlic, parmesan.
+- Ingredients: Orzo, broth, onions, garlic, parmesan.

 Baked Orzo with Chicken and Spinach